malaise/ada/README.txt

 * the font packages 75dpi and 100dpi and the corresponding transcoded (from ISO 10646-1) versions.

-Finally, a C libray needs the lib gdbm developpement package.

 NOTE: Some C includes and libraries are installed in '/usr/local'.
 The first time, you may need to install them as root then change their owner.
 You may also need to add '/usr/local/lib' in '/etc/ld.so.conf' (and do a